Rookout/piper/docs/CONTRIBUTING.md

 * Make sure your code is properly formatted and free of syntax errors.
 * Run tests locally.
 * Check that the feature documenated.
 * Add new packges only if necessary and already existing one, can't be used.
+* Add tests for new fatures or modification.